Jeannine Gilbert-Finnigan -Founder & Editor in chief

 In April 2017 she moved to Bristol, UK and concentrated her efforts in a Mindfulness qualification with Bangor University and focused on entering the education industry with these new skills.
 In 2019 she completed her Teachers and Mental Health Lead Diploma.

-As a qualified Level 1 UK Mindfulness Practitioner Natalie conducts Mindfulness Based Stress Reduction Based courses for the youth in schools across Bristol.
-She also shares the program at Off The Record, a mental health social movement for those aged 11-25 suffering post-traumatic stress disorder and addictions
+As a qualified Level 1 UK Mindfulness Practitioner Natalie conducts Mindfulness-Based Stress Reduction Based courses for the youth in schools across Bristol.
+She also shares the program at Off The Record, a mental health social movement for those aged 11-25 suffering from post-traumatic stress disorder and addictions

 Rhonda joins us from Western Australia, with a mixed background in radio, television, marketing, public relations and copywriting.
 She’s excited to contribute her 18 years of experience to help connect Seychellois women around the world so they inspire and support each other.

 Rhonda has always had an unhealthy obsession with writing.
 As a young child, she had a gazillion pen-pals, participated in writing competitions and wrote plays for her class.
 It was during a school holiday stint helping the Seychelles Broadcasting Corporation set up its first digital music library that Rhonda developed a strong interest in media.
 She pursued a scholarship and earned her stripes as a trained journalist and filmmaker upon graduating from media school in Western Australia.

 During Rhonda’s degree, the SBC hosted her university placement.
 While there, she realised she would enjoy working in television.
 That’s why when the SBC later offered her a position as a news journalist, she opted for television news.
 A year later, she was promoted to production.

 After returning to Australia, Rhonda studied public relations and marketing while working in roles that would upskill her before taking a break from working for “The Man”.
 She started a side hustle to offer public relations, marketing and writing services to help clients look good.
 When the time felt right, she took the leap to work full time for herself to have the flexibility to be there for her children.